 6 – MOMONDO

-Momondo’s claim to fame is that includes cheap budget airlines in their search results.
+Momondo’s claim to fame is that it includes cheap budget airlines in their search results.
 Momondo is an aggregator that searches hundreds of airlines and booking sites.
 It’s an independent search engine, so it’s not swayed one way or the other from airline or travel companies.
-It aims to find you the best deals possible while allowing you to book the flights or hotels directly from the app.
+It aims to find you the best deals possible while allowing you to book flights or hotels directly from the app.

 Things that should have been included in the app (that is on the website) is the handy trip finder option to let you enter your budget and find suitable destinations within your price range.
 Also missing the flight analyzer to find the right balance between price and date range of travel.
 There is, however, a price calendar that makes up for it.
 Overall, Momondo is a handy little app that I sometimes use to cross-check and compare prices between the other search aggregators.

 So there you have it.
 These are the top 6 apps you can use to find the cheapest possible flights.
 I often use one or two to cover my basis when looking for flights.
 You can also use it the same way.
 However, if you had to pick only one, I’d go with – Number 1 because you can’t go wrong with Skyscanner.